 Holiday to Cornwall Itinerary –

 As you can see there’s an abundance of amazing places to visit in Cornwall.
-As a result, there’s countless different itinerary’s you could plan.
+As a result, there are countless different itineraries that you could plan.
 This said, for a few tips I’d recommend:

-1) Starting by spending at least 1 week in Cornwall, especially on your first visit, as this will give you plenty of time to both relax and enjoy some of top things to do!
+1) Start by spending at least 1 week in Cornwall, especially on your first visit, as this will give you plenty of time to both relax and enjoy some of the top things to do!
 For example, attractions like the Eden Project will likely take a whole day to explore.